 Leave-One-Out Analysis

 Leave-one-out sensitivity analysis is the most common and most straightforward method.
-It sequentially removes each study from the meta-analysis, recalculates the pooled estimate, and examines whether any single study disproportionately influences the result.
+It sequentially removes each study from the meta-analysis for researchers, recalculates the pooled estimate, and examines whether any single study disproportionately influences the result.

 How to interpret: If the pooled effect size and its statistical significance remain stable regardless of which study is removed, your findings are robust to individual study influence.
 If removing a single study changes the direction of the effect (e.g., from favoring treatment to favoring control) or changes statistical significance (from significant to non-significant or vice versa), that study is influential and warrants close examination.